salesforce/lwc-rfcs/text/0000-dynamic-attributes.md

 ## Locker Integration

+Since `lwc:spread` allows setting any property, there is a risk of component authors trying to assign properties like `innerHTML`.
-`lwc:spread` will only support LWS.
-Usage of `lwc:spread` will mark the element as risky and add the `renderer` key to the element in the template.
+To prevent this, usage of `lwc:spread` will mark the element as risky and add the `renderer` key to the element in the template so that locker can sanitize those properties.

 ## Drawbacks